MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Data Maximization Incentivization; Federated Learning; Contract Theory.
   - <details><summary>Digest</summary> Federated learning is typically considered a beneficial technology which allows multiple agents to collaborate with each other, improve the accuracy of their models, and solve problems which are otherwise too data-intensive / expensive to be solved individually.
 However, under the expectation that other agents will share their data, rational agents may be tempted to engage in detrimental behavior such as free-riding where they contribute no data but still enjoy an improved model.
 In this work, we propose a framework to analyze the behavior of such rational data generators.

+- On the Need and Applicability of Causality for Fair Machine Learning. [[paper]](https://arxiv.org/abs/2207.04053)
+  - Rūta Binkytė, Sami Zhioua.
+  - Key Word: Causality; Fairness.
+  - <details><summary>Digest</summary> Causal reasoning has an indispensable role in how humans make sense of the world and come to decisions in everyday life.
+While 20th century science was reserved from making causal claims as too strong and not achievable, the 21st century is marked by the return of causality encouraged by the mathematization of causal notions and the introduction of the non-deterministic concept of cause.
+Besides its common use cases in epidemiology, political, and social sciences, causality turns out to be crucial in evaluating the fairness of automated decisions, both in a legal and everyday sense.
+We provide arguments and examples of why causality is particularly important for fairness evaluation.

+- Robustness of Epinets against Distributional Shifts. [[paper]](https://arxiv.org/abs/2207.00137)
+  - Xiuyuan Lu, Ian Osband, Seyed Mohammad Asghari, Sven Gowal, Vikranth Dwaracherla, Zheng Wen, Benjamin Van Roy.
+  - Key Word: Epinets; Uncertainty; Distribution Shifts.
+  - <details><summary>Digest</summary> Recent work introduced the epinet as a new approach to uncertainty modeling in deep learning.
+An epinet is a small neural network added to traditional neural networks, which, together, can produce predictive distributions.
+In particular, using an epinet can greatly improve the quality of joint predictions across multiple inputs, a measure of how well a neural network knows what it does not know.
+In this paper, we examine whether epinets can offer similar advantages under distributional shifts.
+We find that, across ImageNet-A/O/C, epinets generally improve robustness metrics.

+- Causal Machine Learning: A Survey and Open Problems. [[paper]](https://arxiv.org/abs/2206.15475)
+  - Jean Kaddour, Aengus Lynch, Qi Liu, Matt J. Kusner, Ricardo Silva.
+  - Key Word: Causality; Survey.
+  - <details><summary>Digest</summary> Causal Machine Learning (CausalML) is an umbrella term for machine learning methods that formalize the data-generation process as a structural causal model (SCM).
+This allows one to reason about the effects of changes to this process (i.e., interventions) and what would have happened in hindsight (i.e., counterfactuals).
+We categorize work in \causalml into five groups according to the problems they tackle: (1) causal supervised learning, (2) causal generative modeling, (3) causal explanations, (4) causal fairness, (5) causal reinforcement learning.

+- Can Foundation Models Talk Causality? [[paper]](https://arxiv.org/abs/2206.10591)
+  - Moritz Willig, Matej Zečević, Devendra Singh Dhami, Kristian Kersting.
+  - Key Word: Foundation Models; Causality.
+  - <details><summary>Digest</summary> Foundation models are subject to an ongoing heated debate, leaving open the question of progress towards AGI and dividing the community into two camps: the ones who see the arguably impressive results as evidence to the scaling hypothesis, and the others who are worried about the lack of interpretability and reasoning capabilities.
+By investigating to which extent causal representations might be captured by these large scale language models, we make a humble efforts towards resolving the ongoing philosophical conflicts.

 - X-Risk Analysis for AI Research. [[paper]](https://arxiv.org/abs/2206.05862)
   - Dan Hendrycks, Mantas Mazeika.
   - Key Word: AI Risk.
   - <details><summary>Digest</summary> Artificial intelligence (AI) has the potential to greatly improve society, but as with any powerful technology, it comes with heightened risks and responsibilities.
 Current AI research lacks a systematic discussion of how to manage long-tail risks from AI systems, including speculative long-term risks.
 Keeping in mind the potential benefits of AI, there is some concern that building ever more intelligent and powerful AI systems could eventually result in systems that are more powerful than us; some say this is like playing with fire and speculate that this could create existential risks (x-risks).
 To add precision and ground these discussions, we provide a guide for how to analyze AI x-risk.

+- BaCaDI: Bayesian Causal Discovery with Unknown Interventions. [[paper]](https://arxiv.org/abs/2206.01665)
+  - Alexander Hägele, Jonas Rothfuss, Lars Lorch, Vignesh Ram Somnath, Bernhard Schölkopf, Andreas Krause.
+  - Key Word: Causal Discovery.
+  - <details><summary>Digest</summary> Learning causal structures from observation and experimentation is a central task in many domains.
+For example, in biology, recent advances allow us to obtain single-cell expression data under multiple interventions such as drugs or gene knockouts.
+However, a key challenge is that often the targets of the interventions are uncertain or unknown.
+Thus, standard causal discovery methods can no longer be used.
+To fill this gap, we propose a Bayesian framework (BaCaDI) for discovering the causal structure that underlies data generated under various unknown experimental/interventional conditions.

+- Differentiable Invariant Causal Discovery. [[paper]](https://arxiv.org/abs/2205.15638)
+  - Yu Wang, An Zhang, Xiang Wang, Xiangnan He, Tat-Seng Chua.
+  - Key Word: Causal Discovery.
+  - <details><summary>Digest</summary> This paper proposes Differentiable Invariant Causal Discovery (DICD), utilizing the multi-environment information based on a differentiable framework to avoid learning spurious edges and wrong causal directions.
+Specifically, DICD aims to discover the environment-invariant causation while removing the environment-dependent correlation.
+We further formulate the constraint that enforces the target structure equation model to maintain optimal across the environments.

+- Optimal transport for causal discovery. [[paper]](https://arxiv.org/abs/2201.09366)
+  - Ruibo Tu, Kun Zhang, Hedvig Kjellström, Cheng Zhang. *ICLR 2022*
+  - Key Word: Causal Discovery; Optimal Transport.
+  - <details><summary>Digest</summary> To determine causal relationships between two variables, approaches based on Functional Causal Models (FCMs) have been proposed by properly restricting model classes; however, the performance is sensitive to the model assumptions, which makes it difficult to use.
+In this paper, we provide a novel dynamical-system view of FCMs and propose a new framework for identifying causal direction in the bivariate case.
+We first show the connection between FCMs and optimal transport, and then study optimal transport under the constraints of FCMs.

 ### Others: 2021

 - Reliable and Trustworthy Machine Learning for Health Using Dataset Shift Detection. [[paper]](https://arxiv.org/abs/2110.14019)